Grady Spears’ Black Pepper and Cheese Biscuit Recipe

 This light and fluffy cheese biscuit recipe comes from a wonderful southwestern cookbook called The Texas Cowboy Kitchen by Grady Spears.

-Of course, you can’t forget the cheese in a cheese biscuit and these have just enough.
-I like the sharp tang of an old cheddar, but you can use whatever you prefer.
+Of course, you can’t forget the cheese in a cheese biscuit and these have just enough to make them amazing.
+I like the sharp tang of an old cheddar so that is what I would use, but you can use whatever you prefer.

 Remember though that the cheese needs to be a fairly strong flavor to come through in the biscuit, so a mild cheddar or another really mild cheese probably won’t taste as good.